bedrock-dev/TrapDoor/trapdoor-disclaimer.md

 appendix:
 Here are some suggestions for use:
-  - Update the plug-in to the new version in time, because the td is still a beta version, the more you update it, the less bugs you can expect
+  - Update the plug-in to the new version in time, because the td is still a beta version, the more you update it, the fewer bugs you can expect
   - Try to turn off unused functions
   - Timely backup and archive is always a good habit